DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 That was... a lot...
 But your **Supabase** instance should be ready now.
 Let's move onto setting up *darkrag*.

 ## Setting up darkrag

+By default, *darkrag* is designed for Markdown files because my knowledge base is mostly structured notes, documentation, and saved articles.
+However, if you work with other formats—like PDFs, plain text files, or even web pages—you can easily modify the file processing logic to support them.

 I made the *darkrag* system as easy as possible to set up.
 First, run this command to pull the image: